josdejong/typed-function/README.md

   be used to see what the function exactly does.
 For debugging purposes.
 - A property `signatures`, which holds a map with the (normalized) signatures as key and the original sub-functions as value.

-## Performance

-Type checking input arguments adds some overhead to a function.
-For very small functions this overhead can be larger than the function execution itself is, but for any non-trivial function the overhead is typically small to neglectable.
-You need to keep in mind though that you probably would have to do the type checking done by `typed-function` anyway.

 ## Roadmap